The Wheel of the Year — Pagan Samhain Celebration

 Opposite to Beltane on the pagan Wheel of the Year, and celebrated on October 31, Samhain is a time of drawing inward and connecting to the spirits of departed loved ones.
 The progression toward winter is more pronounced, though some years it is mild enough for more daring celebrants to step into the circle barefoot one last time.
 Most often, though, it is cold enough to see one's breath and a sprinkling of snow covers the ground.
 The darkness creeps in earlier each day, and the time of introspection has begun.

 The Thinning of the Veil at Samhain

-For many pagans, November 1 is the start of a new year, and they celebrate Samhain as New Year’s Eve.
-Samhain is also referred to as the "Feast of the Dead," as the period between the dusk and dawn on Halloween night is a time when the veil between this world and the next is thin, as it also is at Beltane, purportedly allowing the spirits of the dead to walk the earth.
+For many pagans, November 1 is the start of a new year, and they celebrate Samhain as New Year's Eve.
+Samhain is also referred to as the "Feast of the Dead."
+The period between the dusk and dawn on Halloween night is a time when the veil between this world and the next is thin, as it also is at Beltane, purportedly allowing the spirits of the dead to walk the earth.